indika/blog/_posts/2013-10-25-cooking-with-chef.md

 # Concepts
 Cooking is simple.
-Chef offers a means of declaring a server architecture, while being agnostic to the underlying platform.
+Chef offers a means of declaring a server architecture that is agnostic to the underlying platform.
-Simple. however, the concepts and the roles they play were the biggest stumbling block I experienced.
+Conceptually simple, however how to actually cook was the biggest obstacle I experienced.

 Chef was built to distribute to multiple nodes